Cataract Surgery for Seniors: Is Age a Limiting Factor?

 Eye health and retinal condition

-Studies have shown that patients in their 80s and 90s can undergo successful cataract surgery with outcomes comparable to younger adults, provided that proper preoperative assessment and care are conducted.
+Studies have shown that even patients in their 80s and 90s can undergo successful cataract surgery with visual improvement and safety outcomes comparable to younger adults when comprehensive preoperative assessment and care are conducted [3].

 Benefits of Cataract Surgery for Seniors